Empirestar247/alx-higher_level_programming/0x00-python-hello_world/README.md

 The name "Python" for the programming language originated from the popular British comedy group called Monty Python.
 Guido van Rossum, the creator of Python, was a fan of the group, and he chose the name as a tribute to their work.

-Python was first released in 1991, and Guido van Rossum wanted to create a programming language that was easy to read, write, and understand.
-He wanted it to be fun and enjoyable, just like watching Monty Python's Flying Circus, a popular television show created by the comedy group.

 What is the Zen of Python?

 The Zen of Python is a collection of guiding principles and philosophies that serve as a set of best practices for writing Python code.
 These principles were written by Tim Peters, a prominent member of the Python community, and are included as an Easter egg in the Python interpreter.